Puzzles18 min read

 A directional lock escape room puzzle works on one elegant principle: instead of a number, players enter a sequence of directions — Up, Down, Left, Right — to open the lock.
 The combination isn't memorized; it's decoded from a clue hidden somewhere in the room.
 That's what makes directional locks one of the most creative puzzle mechanisms available to designers.

-This guide covers everything: how directional locks work, 10 puzzle ideas rated by difficulty, a brand comparison of physical locks, and how to build free digital directional locks with CrackAndReveal.
+This definitive guide covers everything: how directional locks work, 14 puzzle ideas rated by difficulty, a brand comparison of physical locks, how to build free digital directional locks with CrackAndReveal, and a step-by-step video tutorial walkthrough.
+Whether you're running your first escape room or refining a professional installation, every design decision is documented here.

 How a Directional Lock Works in an Escape Room